 The life of an HR is filled with multiple short meetings and employee requests.
 Some of the most tedious and monotonous tasks being time tracking, attendance and leave management.
 And as the company grows, it only gets worse – especially when you’re following the age-old tactic of using emails and spreadsheets for employee management.
 The same holds true for the rest of the team – imagine the number of emails they need to keep track of or the spreadsheets they need to update.

 That’s where the need to weave employee management into your team communication tool comes in.

-With a visual shift planning dashboard, AttendanceBot allows you to plan your employees’ shifts, track tardiness, and reassign tasks as required.
-With everything this quick, you’re able to save time on tasks where typically teams would end up waiting too long for a member to respond or know the status of someone being available from another team.
+With a visual shift planning dashboard, AttendanceBot allows you to plan your employees’ shifts.
+It also helps track tardiness, and reassign tasks as required.
+With everything this quick, you’re able to save time on tasks where typically teams would end up waiting too long.
+Be it for a member to respond or to know the status of someone being available from another team.

 4. Simplify your finance and expense management